George W. Bush: Business career

-In 1977, Bush established Arbusto Energy, a small oil exploration company, although it did not begin operations until the following year.
+In 1977, Bush established Arbusto Energy, a small oil exploration company, which began operations in 1978.
 He later changed the name to Bush Exploration.
 In 1984, his company merged with the larger Spectrum 7, and Bush became chairman.
-The company was hurt by decreased oil prices, and it folded into HKN, Inc., with Bush becoming a member of HKN's board of directors.
-Questions of possible insider trading involving HKN arose, but a Securities and Exchange Commission investigation concluded that the information Bush had at the time of his stock sale was not sufficient to constitute insider trading.
+The company was hurt by decreased oil prices, and it folded into Harken Energy Corporation, with Bush becoming a member of Harken's board of directors.
+Questions of possible insider trading involving Harken arose, but a Securities and Exchange Commission investigation concluded that the information Bush had at the time of his stock sale was not sufficient to constitute insider trading.

-In April 1989, Bush arranged for a group of investors to purchase a controlling interest in the Texas Rangers baseball franchise for $89 million and invested $500,000 himself to start.
+In April 1989, Bush arranged for a group of investors to purchase a controlling interest of Major League Baseball's Texas Rangers for $89 million and invested $500,000 himself to start.
 He then was managing general partner for five years.
 He actively led the team's projects and regularly attended its games, often choosing to sit in the open stands with fans.
 Bush's sale of his shares in the Rangers in 1998 brought him over $15 million from his initial $800,000 investment.

-Prior to his eventual gubernatorial campaign, Bush briefly considered a candidacy to become the Commissioner of Baseball in the early to mid-1990s.
+In the early or mid 1990s, before his gubernatorial campaign, Bush briefly considered a candidacy to become the Commissioner of Baseball.

 Early political involvement

-In the 1978 elections, Bush ran for the House of Representatives from Texas's 19th congressional district.
+In 1978, Bush ran for the U.S. House of Representatives from Texas's 19th congressional district.
 The retiring member, George H. Mahon, had held the district for the Democratic Party since 1935.
-Bush's opponent, Kent Hance, portrayed him as out of touch with rural Texans, and Bush lost the election with 46.8 percent of the vote to Hance's 53.2 percent.
+Bush's opponent, Kent Hance, portrayed him as out of touch with rural Texans, and Bush lost the election, receiving 46.8 percent of the vote to Hance's 53.2 percent.

 Bush and his family moved to Washington, D.C., in 1988 to work on his father's campaign for the U.S. presidency.
 He was a campaign advisor and liaison to the media, and assisted his father by campaigning across the country.
 In December 1991, Bush was one of seven people named by his father to run his father's 1992 presidential re-election campaign as a campaign advisor.
 The previous month, his father had asked him to tell White House chief of staff John H. Sununu to resign.